 - Avoid running in and around the station, particularly when footpaths and platform surfaces are wet.

 - Take care when using escalators and ensure clothing and bag straps do not get caught.

 - Only cross train tracks at designated pedestrian crossings.
-Crossing at non-marked areas is dangerous and illegal.

 - Rollerblading, skateboarding and bicycle riding is not permitted on the station platform.

 Boarding and getting off trains

 - Stand behind the yellow line until the train comes to a complete stop.

 - Do not force the doors open or attempt to board when the train is leaving the platform.

 - Allow other passengers to step off the train before you board.

 - Drivers will assist passengers with special needs to board at the front carriage.
 Yellow or white markers on platforms indicate where the train will stop.